opulo-inc/docs/docs/openpnp/calibration/5-mm-per-pixel/index.md

 11. A box with drag handles will appear in the camera view.
 Drag the box so that it lines up with the lines on the datum board; they are exactly 5mm x 5mm.
 Make sure that you are aligning the bounding box with the **center** of the lines as shown in the image below.
   ![Drag the box to the center of the outline square on the datum board.](images/Screen Shot 2022-05-19 at 12.30.48 PM.png)

-12. Once you have it perfectly outlined, click `Confirm`.
+12. Once you have it perfectly outlined, click the `Measure` button again.
 The new calibration numbers will populate the Units per Pixel fields.
 They should be relatively close to the default values.
   ![Confirm the test](images/confirm-pixel-per-mm.png)

 13. Click `Apply` to save the changes.